-A city that has always been tearing down and rebuilding, Atlanta retains nearly nothing of its original — that is, antebellum — architecture.
-Some structures remain outside the city, while still others, albeit preserved, no longer sit on their original sites.
+Continually tearing down and rebuilding, Atlanta retains nearly nothing of its original — that is, antebellum — architecture.
+Outside the city, some structures remain, while still others, albeit preserved, no longer sit on their original sites.
 Even post-bellum Victorian Atlanta is reduced in numbers.
-One project that is ongoing will restore the Victorian Victor Kriegshaber house, making it an events facility and a brewpub.
-Kriegshaber, an Austrian, would probably like that.
-Today's Atlanta, still re-inventing itself, has brought to life urban centers marked by modern structures.
-Here you'll find creations by Philip Johnson's firm (IBM Tower); Richard Meier (High Museum of Art); Renzo Piano (High Museum of Art addition); I.M.
-Pei, Michael Graves (Michael C. Carlos Museum at Emory University); and, on the long-term drawing boards, a new symphony hall by Spain's Santiago Calatrava.
+Today's Atlanta, which is still re-inventing itself, has brought to life urban centers marked by modern structures.
+Here you'll find creations by Philip Johnson's firm (IBM Tower); Richard Meier (High Museum of Art); Renzo Piano (High Museum of Art addition); and I.M.
+Pei, Michael Graves (Michael C. Carlos Museum at Emory University).

 There are numerous wonderful hotels in Atlanta.
 Get your first taste of the city's history by staying in historic Midtown, which escaped the 1917 fire that nearly engulfed the city, at the Victorian-era Shellmont Inn.
 Located on tree-lined Piedmont Avenue, the inn was built in 1891 by Walter T. Downing, a famous Atlanta architect, for William Perrin Nicholson, a prominent physician, as a wedding gift for his wife.
 Relax in one of the whirlpool-tub suites and take a brisk walk through this vibrant restored neighborhood before dinner at one of the nearby restaurants.
 Other lovely places to stay while in Midtown include the luxurious TWELVE Hotel in Atlantic Station.
 History buffs also will love The Georgian Terrace, from whose historic balconies Enrico Caruso would serenade Atlantans in the streets whenever the Metropolitan Opera was in town performing across the street at the Fox Theatre.
 The nearby Hotel Indigo Atlanta Midtown accepts guests with pets.
 The Four Seasons Hotel Atlanta is convenient to the district's arts, dining and entertainment scene.
-In 2010, Loew's opened its long anticipated hotel in Midtown on Peachtree Street at 11th.
-The W Hotels have quadrupled the brand's presence in Atlanta with two re-brands and one new construction joining the W Atlanta Perimeter.
+In 2010, Loews Atlanta Hotel opened its long anticipated hotel in Midtown on Peachtree Street at 11th.
+The W Hotels have two re-brands and one new construction in Atlanta.
 The new W Atlanta - Downtown opened in January 2009.
-The former Sheraton at Colony Square now is the W Atlanta - Midtown, and the former Crown Plaza Hotel in Buckhead now is the W Atlanta Buckhead.
-Finally, there's The St. Regis Atlanta, featuring the renowned restaurant Paces 88.
+The former Sheraton at Colony Square now is the W Atlanta - Midtown, and the former Crown Plaza Hotel in Buckhead is now the W Atlanta Buckhead; there's also The St. Regis Atlanta.

 Wherever you choose to stay, settle in and then get ready to begin your 72 hours in Atlanta!